Best Home Cloud Storage: DIY Self-Hosted Cloud Storage Solutions in 2025

 - Begin uploading and transferring files between your devices.

-How to Set Up Your Own Cloud Storage at Home
+Setting Up Your Self-Hosted Cloud Storage

 Nextcloud offers several ways to establish cloud storage in your home.
 It has a desktop client that you can download, or you can simplify the process by signing up with a provider.
 Another option is to download Nextcloud’s server.
 You can use Nextcloud on a NAS device such as Synology.